 Disclosure: This article contains affiliate links.
 If you click through and make a purchase, I’ll earn a commission, at no additional cost to you.
 Read my full disclosure here.

-I’ve reached out to GPs, doctors, therapists, counsellors, endocrinologists (my eating disorder caused me to develop reactive hypoglycaemia), and psychiatrists over the decades, and not one ever took my eating disorder seriously.
-That lack of caring left me with a physical health issue that’ll ruin my quality of life for the rest of my life and puts me at high risk of type 2 diabetes.
+I’ve reached out to GPs, doctors, therapists, counsellors, endocrinologists (my eating disorder caused me to develop reactive hypoglycaemia), and psychiatrists over the decades, and no one ever took my eating disorder seriously.
+That lack of caring left me with a physical health issue that’ll ruin my quality of life for the rest of my life and put me at high risk of type 2 diabetes.

 The people managing the web chat on half of Beat start by asking you about your age, ethnicity, and location in the UK (which of the countries you’re from).
 I imagine this is because each country in the UK will have different services in place, especially in Scotland and Northern Ireland.
 England and Wales are usually the same.